 - After realizing they hadn't packed crackers into the rocket, Wallace rushes out, scoops up as many packets as possible and makes it back into the rocket just before the fuse detonates.

-A meta-example.
-Wensleydale cheese was in bankrputcy and nearly ended production, but when Wallace mentioned Wensleydale as a favorite cheese, sales skyrocketed and saved the company!
+- A meta-example.
+Wensleydale cheese was in bankrutcy and nearly ended production, but when Wallace mentioned Wensleydale as a favorite cheese, sales skyrocketed and saved the company!

-The model train chase.
+- The model train chase.
 All of it.
-Especially when Gromit starts putting down track pieces in front of the train while at full speed and not only that, he is able to select the right pieces while doing that to pull off course corrections.
+Especially when Gromit starts putting down track pieces in front of the train while at full speed from a bottemless box of track sections.
+Not only that, he is able to select the right pieces while doing that to pull off course corrections.

 A Close Shave